feedloop/miracle/README.md

 ## Tracker Configuration

 Configure the tracker endpoint in the `rudderService.js` to the credentials based on your project and source.
-Make sure that this endpoint is directed to the right source that can be find in your [Sources](https://feedloop_io.gitlab.io/aixp-docs/integration/sources) page.
+Make sure that this endpoint is directed to the right source that can be found in your [sources](https://feedloop_io.gitlab.io/aixp-docs/integration/sources) page.

 All trackers are placed in the `store.js` file.
-Learn more about tracker installation [here](https://feedloop_io.gitlab.io/aixp-docs/integration/AIXP-SDKs/webapp-sdk/javascript-sdk).
+Learn more about tracker installation in the [AIXP documentation](https://feedloop_io.gitlab.io/aixp-docs/integration/AIXP-SDKs/webapp-sdk/javascript-sdk).

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 > You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).